-The SOC and SOH estimation errors in all these extra validations are presented in Table \ref{error}.
-Note that all the validations here were based on the data gathered at 25 $^{\circ}$C, and we always added $dR$ compensation when doing the estimation.
+The SOC and SOH estimation errors for each validation case are presented in Table \ref{error}.
+Note that all the validations were based on data gathered at 25 $^{\circ}$C, and we always added $dR$ compensation.

-Interestingly, when using our algorithm on experimental data, no simplification can effectively improve the accuracy of the SOH estimated by our method, and only the "Fixed OCV curve" can marginally improve the accuracy of the SOC estimated by our method.
-Such a phenomenon suggests that all the error sources we examined in the first validation group are unimportant.
-According to the results in the second and third groups of validations, the critical error sources of our algorithm are (1) our assumption that the capacitor has been fully charged before the start of the relaxation and (2) our linear approximation of $R_1(SOC)$ and $R_2(SOC)$.
-The second error source is very hard to avoid since estimating $R_1$ and $R_2$ in real-time is very hard.
+Interestingly, when using our method on experimental data, none of the simplifications result in improved SOH accuracy.
+Only the ``Fixed OCV curve'' marginally improves SOC accuracy.
+This phenomenon suggests that all the error sources we examined in the first validation group are unimportant.
+According to the results in the second and third groups of validations, the critical error sources of our method are: (1) assuming the capacitor has been fully charged before the start of the relaxation and (2) the linear approximation of $R_1(SOC)$ and $R_2(SOC)$.
+The second error source is difficult to avoid since estimating $R_1$ and $R_2$ in real-time is challenging.
 Yet, the first error source can be mitigated by prolonging the constant-current charging time before the relaxation.
 In the experiment, the length of constant-current charging is set to the time required to increase the SOC by 5\%.
-In other words, when the charge C rate is 1 C, the constant-current charging time is just 3 minutes, which is insufficient for the capacitor to charge fully.
+Therefore, when the charge C rate is 1 C, the constant-current charging time is just 3 minutes, which is insufficient for the capacitor to charge fully.